NPPC-UK/PAT64V3_W8/README.md

 PAT64V3 has been [ported](https://TODO:link_to_PAT64V3_cp) to run on Linux and compile with GCC.
 It is likely that it will also run and compile on most other platforms including Unix and MS Windows, but this has not been tested.
-You should use that this version instead.
+You should use that version instead.